WahomeKezia/PlantDisease_Identifier/README.md

 Due to the limited computational power, it is difficult to train the classification model locally .
 Therefore,  use the processing power offered by Google Colab notebook as it connects us to a free TPU or GPU instance quickly and effortlessly.
+Train with reduced batche-sizes and  apply other preprocessing steps like dataImageGenerator to spare memory space resourses

 ## 💻Tech Stacks
 </br>